 Broaden Your Options

 Even with the best of intentions, participants in a brainstorming session are likely to operate on the assumption that they are really looking for the one best answer.
-At this stage however it is good to come up with several options thus providing room within which to negotiate.
+However, at this stage, it is good to come up with several options thus providing room in which to negotiate.

 Look For Mutual Gain